 What are BID doing in CB1 and how are you working with our businesses

 In CB1 they deliver various projects.
 Their ambassadors are regularly at the station meeting and greeting visitors.
-In July, they did showings of Wimbledon, next to The Tamburlaine Hotel and this was popular with lunchtime workers and early evening commuters.
-This will be happening again this year from 1st July to 14th July 2019.
+In July, they do showings of Wimbledon, next to The Clayton Hotel (formerly the Tamburlaine Hotel) and this is popular with lunchtime workers and early evening commuters.
+This will be happening again this year from 29th June to 12th July 2020.

 In April and August 2018, they deep cleaned Hills Road and Station Road.
-They also launched the Love Cambridge Gift card that can be redeemed in a number of CB1 businesses including The Ibis, The Tamburlaine, Old Ticket Office and the Station Tavern.
+They also launched the Love Cambridge Gift card that can be redeemed in a number of CB1 businesses including The Ibis, The Clayton Hotel (formerly the Tamburlaine), Old Ticket Office and the Station Tavern.
 More information can be found at: www.love-cambridgegiftcard.com.

 In November they switched on Christmas lights on 30 lampposts along Hills Road and Station Road and this along with their interactive Christmas tree outside the railway station provides a vibrant gateway to the city.
 They are currently looking to develop a Hills Road, Station Road and CB1 business advisory group supported by their newest Board member Simon Wallis from Brookgate.
 This group will enable BID projects to better meet the needs of the CB1 BID community and their employees.
 They look forward to working with all CB1 businesses during this continued growth phase for the area as they strive to offer a world-class experience for all in terms of a welcoming and vibrant street scene and a clean and safe environment.